Please enable JavaScript to view the comments powered by Disqus.

 Climate/Weather in Montreal

-If you're looking for a place in Canada where you'll find a decent amount of warmer weather, Montreal is your answer.
-July is the city's hottest month, with the temperature averaging 21°C (70°F).
-January is its coldest month, with temperatures that can plummet all the way to -9°C (16°F).
+Montreal is your answer if you're looking to immigrate to Canada but want to settle in a place with decent warmer weather.
+July is the city's hottest month, averaging 21°C (70°F).
+January is its coldest month, with temperatures that can plummet to -9°C (16°F).
 The city receives the most rain in August.

-Summers are fun in Montreal, with all sorts of festivals and outdoor activities to be enjoyed.
-The fall is full of charm, with a wonderfully warm aesthetic of rust-coloured leaves being the main attraction for international visitors.
-To experience the city in its full winter wonderland glory, visit in January and February.
+Summers are fun in Montreal, with various festivals and outdoor activities.
+The fall is charming, with a wonderfully warm aesthetic of rust-colored leaves being the main attraction for international visitors.
+To experience the city's full winter wonderland glory, visit in January and February.

 Work and Jobs in Montreal

-Montreal is the hub for many companies in the Finance, Manufacturing, Tech, Design, Art, Film, Tourism, and education sectors.
+Montreal is the hub for many companies in the finance, manufacturing, tech, design, art, film, tourism, and education sectors.
 The city, therefore, has plenty of opportunities for foreign nationals who wish to establish roots there.
-Take a look at Job Bank's projection of the city's in-demand jobs below.
+Below are some of the in-demand jobs with Talent.com's estimate for each occupation.

 Cost of Living

-Canada isn’t untouched by skyrocketing inflation that is affecting most countries across the globe.
+Canada isn't untouched by skyrocketing inflation that is affecting most countries across the globe.
 This means that the cost of living in the country is impacted - even in Montreal.
-It should, however, be noted that the city is a lot cheaper to live in than many other Canadian cities, including Vancouver, Toronto and even Calgary.
+However, it should be noted that the city is much cheaper than many other Canadian cities, including Vancouver, Toronto, and even Calgary.

 Neighborhoods in Montreal

 One of North America's top cosmopolitan cities, Montreal has, over the years, attracted many foreign nationals.
-The city's streets reflect a rich history, particularly in the city centre, which is referred to as Old Montreal (Vieux-Montréal).
+The city's streets reflect a rich history, particularly in the city center, called Old Montreal (Vieux-Montréal).
 Think cobblestone streets and architecture from as far back as the 16th century.

-In the South east sections of the Plateau, there's the Latin Quarter, which has been popular with students since the 18th century.
+In the Southeast sections of the Plateau, there's the Latin Quarter, which has been popular with students since the 18th century.
 Then close by, you'll find the Village known as the "Gay Village" - the city's LGBTQ hub.
-Settling in this Quebecois city, you'll have access to the best farmers' markets, fine dining, museums and galleries.
+Settling in this Quebecois city, you can access the best farmers' markets, fine dining, museums, and galleries.

 Transportation

-Montreal has an efficient public transport system that is both easy on the pocket and accessible.
-Included in the city’s integrated public transport system is a metro high-speed train network, a bus network, and a shared taxibus service for those far out regions.
-A single transit in Montreal will cost you $3.50 CAD.
-You’ll be able to buy a pass for up to three days or a monthly pass which will cost around $90 CAD.
+Montreal's efficient public transport system is easy on the pocket and accessible.
+The city's integrated public transport system includes a metro high-speed train network, a bus network, and a shared taxi bus service for those far-out regions.
+A single transit in Montreal will cost you 3.75 CAD.
+You can buy a pass for up to three days or a monthly one costing around 156 CAD.
 You can buy your pass at kiosks within metro stations or from a fare collector.
-TRAM fares may be bought for the Exo train, Metro, and the bus travel.
-This will all be covered in one pass, that you’ll be able to load onto an OPUS card.
+TRAM fares may be bought for the Exo train, Metro, and bus travel.
+This will all be covered in one pass, which you can load onto an OPUS card.
 TRAIN fares will only cover travel on the Exo commuter train network.

 Mount Royal